Haysquaretech/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-This is a Javascript warm-up project
+This is a Javascript warm-up project, it is fun